defisym/OpenFusionExamples/Extensions/Func/ToInstall/Files/Help/Func/Func.md

 - Loop
   - *Please use this inside a func event to avoid unexpected behaviour*
-  - *Loop control for action funcs, works alomst the same as fastloop, but make it easier to pass temp values*
+  - *Loop control for action funcs, works almost the same as fastloop, but make it easier to pass temp values*

   - Set Func's LoopIndex
   - Stop Func Loop